prisso/nisumApp/README.md

 - Since I gona have same problem to test AlbumViewModel a moved SearchRepository class to a new one called SearchRepositoryImpl.
 SearchRepository is a interface now.

+- In this new commit and the next ones, the idea is to develop step-by-step the TDD process.
+Running the test wouldn't fail because the AlbumViewModel class has been created before.
+I don't have made it before since TDD process is time-consuming and I don't have enought time right now.
+In real projects, a balance must be done between end-time constraint and requirements.